 Attempt to blend the top half to match the bottom.
 My hair has started to look quite thin, damaged and dry at this point, despite my best efforts to keep it looking healthy.

 Air dried; looks dry and damaged.
 Comparing the health and look of my hair to the before and after blonde photos, it looks drier more frizzy and thinner, not to mention the stiff, dry feeling after getting it wet in the shower still after 5 months.
-I think the light hair against my scalp made it look thinner as well.
-Sometimes you can do all the right things to maintain that color and keep hair healthy, but it doesn’t work out – my old auburn color started showing through the blonde, making the bottom half of my hair a yellowish, gold color (not a bad color, but didn’t go with my skin as well and I didn’t like it as much), while the top half of my hair was a more white blonde.
+The light hair against my scalp made it look thinner as well.

 Have had thinning hair for a few years now.

 Ombre balayage with chocolate brown roots.
 This is my favorite technique so far, but could be blended better.
-After much consideration, I decided to get a dark brown to blonde ombre color melt and let my hair grow out (I’ll still need to get grey coverage).
+I decided to get this color and let my hair grow out (I’ll still need to get grey coverage).
 It looks much better and is lower maintenance without the damaging lightening sessions.
 Also, the darker roots fading into the lighter color makes finer hair look a bit thicker.
-Rewinding about 5 months, given the chance to go blonde again knowing what I know about my hair now, I wouldn’t do it.

 New color line at the salon; more brown than I wanted and has a green tinge.

 The above brown hair faded quite quickly.
 I decided to leave my hair alone, just let it grow and try to heal it.
-It is dry, thin and looks quite bad.
-After numerous treatments, oils and conditioners, there was nothing I could do except cut most of the damage off.
+It is dry, thin, breaking and looks quite bad.
+After numerous treatments, oils and conditioners, there was nothing I could do except cut the damage off.

 I went to a different salon to get a cut and color; I wanted a chocolate brown, but the hairdresser said he was going to go a bit darker as it would look better.
-This black color is darker than my natural color.
-The cut is okay; the color is too dark.
+This color is darker than my natural color.
+The cut is just okay; the color is too dark.
+I will not be going back to this salon.

-Back to my normal hairdresser to get a keratin straightening treatment.
+Back to my regular hairdresser to get a keratin straightening treatment.
 This process lightened my hair.
-I’ll do a post about the keratin straightening process in a few months as it starts to fade out of the hair.
+I will post a review once the treatment fades.

 Thank you for reading.